oktadev/ionic-jhipster-starter/README.md

     <a href="http://www.jhipster.tech"><img src="src/assets/img/jhipster-logo.png" alt="JHipster" width="68"></a>
 </div>

-The Ionic JHipster Starter is designed to be used with a JHipster backend that uses JWT Authentication.
+The Ionic JHipster Starter is designed to be used with a JHipster backend.
 You can create a project with it directly, or use [Ionic for JHipster](https://github.com/oktadeveloper/generator-jhipster-ionic).

 This project provides a base template of functionality for an Ionic app.
 The Ionic for JHipster module provides entity generation and additional features that require logic to install (e.g. OAuth authentication).